-This simple orzo pasta salad recipe is perfect for summer picnics, potlucks, and barbecues!
-A great make ahead lemon pasta side dish that everyone will enjoy.
+This easy lemon orzo pasta salad recipe is a perfect side dish for summer picnics, potlucks, and barbecues!
+Vegan, Vegetarian.

+Alright.
 I might be a teeeeeeeeensy bit obsessed with this lemon orzo pasta salad recipe.
 (And by a teensy bit, I mean all the way obsessed).

-For one, it’s insanely easy.
-We’re talking mayyyyybe fifteen minutes of prep time and just a handful of basic ingredients.
+For one, this orzo salad is ultra-easy.
+We’re talking MAYBE fifteen minutes of active cooking time and just a handful of basic ingredients.

 For two, it’s bright and fresh and lemon-y and it just screams summertiiiiiiiime.
 Serve it immediately or chill and serve it cold if you need to make it a day ahead.

 - salt and pepper to taste